 A Cyber Protection Insurance policy should be an important part of your risk management plan and is designed to help protect your business from the financial impact of computer hacking or a data breach.
 It also covers your staff who accidentally make public confidential information, insider theft as well as theft or loss of a device.

 What does Cyber Protection Insurance cover?

-In most policies, cyber insurance covers your own losses (first party), in addition to your liability to others as a result of a breach (third party).
+In most policies, cyber insurance covers your own losses (first-party), in addition to your liability to others as a result of a breach (third party).

-First party includes business income loss, forensic costs, extortion costs resulting from a ransomware attack, network restoration costs, costs to replicate or replace lost data, and public relations costs to minimise reputational damage.
+The first party includes business income loss, forensic costs, extortion costs resulting from a ransomware attack, network restoration costs, costs to replicate or replace lost data, and public relations costs to minimise reputational damage.

-Third party includes liability for third-party damages, regulatory fines and penalties, public relations costs, forensics costs, and legal defence costs.
+Third-party includes liability for third-party damages, regulatory fines and penalties, public relations costs, forensics costs, and legal defence costs.

 Should you consider it?

-If your business has a website or electronic records, you are vulnerable to cyber hackers, and is highly likely to be exposed to a cyber-attack at some stage.
+If your business has a website or electronic records, you are vulnerable to cyber hackers and is highly likely to be exposed to a cyber-attack at some stage.
 Examples of cyber security risks include malware, viruses, ransomware and phishing attacks.